andreserrano2000/Know-Your-Movie/README.md

 ![](image-readme.png)

-This is just a project I did for fun! :D
+This was my first project I did for fun, so there is still much to improve.